 Skilled, careful writers follow the conventions of Standard Written English, but writing is much more than mere adherence to convention.
 Instructors discuss grammar only when it affects meaning.
 Writing courses are not remedial.
 Students must already be proficient in Standard Written English.

-Qualifying verbal/reading score and successful completion of one course below:
+Successful completion of one course below:

 CTY Online Programs The Process of Writing

 CTY Summer Programs:

 In the email format, students email finished essays to instructors and receive detailed critiques of those essays.
 They download an assignment packet at the course's start.

 Employing all Five Senses in Description: Drafting a poem